-This two day course for students with some debating experience that affords them the opportunity to consolidate their knowledge, exercise their debating skills and gain exposure to interesting and pertinent topics.Student to Teacher Ratio 8:1
+This is a workshop for students with some debating experience that affords them the opportunity to consolidate their knowledge, exercise their debating skills and gain exposure to interesting and pertinent topics.Student to Teacher Ratio 9:1

 Provide experienced students with various practice debates on a range of topics.